 FINANCIAL ASSUMPTIONS FOR NET WORTH / SAVINGS TO INCOME RATIO

 * Low interest rate environment.
 Interest rates have been coming down since the 1980s and have reached a level where it’s harder to get much lower.
-The Fed Funds rate is at 0.25% and the 10-year yield hit a low of around 1.4% in 2012.
+The effective Fed Funds rate is at 0.15% and the 10-year yield hit a low of around 1.4% in 2012 and is still under 2.5% in 2H2015.
 The Fed has already telegraphed they will begin to raise the Fed Funds rate if the national unemployment level gets under 6.5%.
 After all, the Fed’s job is to keep inflation in check and maximize employment.

 Low interest rates mean low risk free returns.
 This is terrible for savers who are conservative in their investment strategy, but conservative is what we should all be once we’ve built up a large enough financial nut that spits out a perpetuity of income.
 The S&P 500 is yielding roughly 2% and a basket of dividend focused stocks will probably get you around 3%.
 As a result, please eliminate the commonly held 4% withdrawal rule and choose something closer to 2%.
 Remember, the ideal withdrawal rate in retirement does not touch principal.